Table of Contents

 Article 5: Non-Discrimination

 5.1.
 Non-Discrimination.
-Neither the Employer nor the Union shall discriminate against any employee on the basis of race, creed, color, religion, sexual orientation, national origin, sex, gender identity or expression, disability, marital status, age, or covered veteran status; this includes discrimination in the form of sexual harassment.
+In accordance with Executive Order 31 on Nondiscrimination and Affirmative Action, neither the Employer nor the Union shall discriminate against any employee on the basis of race, creed, color, religion, sexual orientation, national origin, citizenship, sex, pregnancy status, gender identity or expression, genetic information, disability, marital status, age, or covered veteran status; this includes discrimination in the form of sexual harassment.
 Bona fide occupational qualifications are not to be considered a violation of this section.

 5.2.
 Complaints.
-A discrimination complaint may be filed with the University Complaint Investigation and Resolution Office.
+A discrimination complaint may be submitted to the University Complaint Investigation and Resolution Office.
 Employees may also file discrimination complaints with appropriate federal or state agencies.
 The parties agree to encourage the filing of discrimination complaints through the University Complaint Investigation and Resolution Office.